konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 invariants.
 Sometimes, it is possible to express such properties with state invariants.
 This is what [Apalache][] does internally, implementing the technique that is described in the paper called [Liveness Checking as Safety Checking][].
 These invariants are large and hard to understand for a non-expert.
 They would be even harder to write by hand.

 If you need my help in specifying the expected properties of your protocols, be it smart contracts, consensus, or distributed systems in general, feel free to [contact me](mailto:igor@konnov.phd).

+Curious to learn more about industrial applications of TLA<sup>+</sup>?
+Watch the latest talks from [TLA+ Conference 2024][].

 **Footnotes:**